-The reason I decided to write this article is because I’ve had many people question the difference.
+The reason I decided to write this article is that I’ve had many people question the difference.
 I’ve even had several people tell me that when they went to their doctor complaining about neuropathy symptoms, the doctor took a blood test and dismissed it as neuropathy because their blood sugars weren’t high.

 The term neuropathy has been strongly associated with Diabetes.
 Diabetes is a major cause of peripheral neuropathy.
 Current estimates say that 60-70% of people with diabetes have mild to severe neuropathy.